Incognito/rumprun_wiki_wiki/Howto:-Building-packages-without-a-network-connection-("offline-mode").md

 The default assumption made by rump kernel repositories is that a host will be connected to the Internet during the build phase.
 This page documents how to prepare "offline" version of a specific package.
 The offline version can then be copied to and used on a host without a network connection.
-Note: these instructions are not guaranteed to remain constant, and generally speaking only apply to the current revisions of each package.
-The situation will hopefully improve in the future with stable and consistent procedures.

 [[buildrump.sh|Repo:-buildrump.sh]]
 -----------------------------------

-The easiest way is to download a pre-prepared tarball from [SourceForge](http://sourceforge.net/projects/rumpkernel/).
-Downloading the tarball is also the only officially supported way.

 If you want to prepare your own from an arbitrary buildrump.sh revision, do: